-SINTEF has long experience with technical assistance to the mining sector, both in open pit and underground; our original and primary task, more than 35 years ago, was to assist the mining sector, and we can proudly say we still do nowadays.
+SINTEF has extensive experience with technical assistance to the mining sector, both in open pit and underground; our original and primary task, more than 35 years ago, was to assist the mining sector, and we can proudly say we still do nowadays.
 Connecting mining and the use of the underground for civilian purposes is interesting and exciting, and we bring a lot of knowledge from working in this interface.

 Together with industry and public actors, we will contribute to the future mining and tunneling sector exploiting the opportunities that lie in artificial intelligence, machine learning and robotization.
-Thus, making activities more climate friendly, more uniform, predictable, and time and cost effective.
+Thus, making activities more climate friendly, more uniform, predictable, time and cost effective.